mrbuche/chain_breaking_polymer_networks/README.md

 	plotter_object.plot_results(network_model, results)

-If only the stress-stretch response of the network is desired, one can use
+If only the nondimensional stress-stretch response of the network is desired, one can use

 	plotter_object.plot_results(None, results)

+which would then output:

 ![alt text](https://github.com/mbuche/chain_breaking_polymer_networks/blob/main/examples/example_0/sigma(F).png?raw=true)